dewski/kss-rails/README.md

 - Fork the project.
 - Make your feature addition or bug fix.
-- Add tests for it.
-This is important so I don't break it in a future version unintentionally.
 - Commit, do not mess with Rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself in another branch so I can ignore when I pull)
 - Send me a pull request.
 Bonus points for topic branches.